Learn the Ins and Outs of the Latest Skin Care Staple

 What is a serum and how do I use one?

-Though they differ based on uses (under-eye, face, body) and specific skin concerns (fine lines, dark spots, etc.), what most serums have in common is that they contain a high concentration of active ingredient goodness.
-Think vitamins, antioxidants, amino acids, and the like.
-Basically these are the same elements that do the hard work for any product, but they are purer and more abundant in a serum and not combined with any unnecessary “stuff.”
+Though they differ based on uses (under-eye, face, body) and specific skin concerns (under-eye dark circles, fine lines and wrinkles, sun spots, dehydrated skin, etc.), what most serums have in common is that they contain a high concentration of active ingredient goodness.
+Think vitamins, antioxidants, cosmeceutical botanicals, marine cosmeceuticals, skin lightening agents, and the like.
+Basically these are the same elements that do the hard work for any product, but they are purer and more abundant in a serum and the formulas is more highly concentrated.

 Face serums should be applied after toner (if you use one, which you should - here’s why) and before your moisturizer (should you opt for one in addition to serum - those with especially dry skin tend to favor both).
 If you have normal to oily skin, a serum is probably all you need to follow up with after toner.
 Body serums are usually best applied onto damp skin after the shower/bath.
 Because serums don’t contain SPF, make sure to also incorporate a product with sun protection when applying in the morning and planning on heading outside.